Dick Cheney says he will vote for Kamala Harris

 Liz Cheney first revealed her father's plans Friday at the Texas Tribune Festival, after saying two days ago that she is backing the Democratic nominee.

-Dick Cheney, a longtime conservative, was vice president under former President George W. Bush and was one of the most influential officials behind the invasion of Iraq and the CIA's interrogation tactics after the Sept.
+Dick Cheney, a longtime conservative Republican, was vice president under former President George W. Bush and was one of the most influential officials behind the invasion of Iraq and the CIA's interrogation tactics after the Sept.
 11, 2001, terror attacks.

 Liz Cheney was one of only two Republicans to serve on the House Jan.
 6 committee investigating the Capitol assault and former President Donald Trump's role in it, and Trump has repeatedly blasted Cheney for it, suggesting she and the others on the committee should be jailed.